 - King John

 History is a very popular subject at GCSE.
-There are currently 5 groups in Year 10 and 4 in Year 11.
-We follow the AQA Modern World History course studying:
+We follow the AQA course and study:

 How is the course assessed?